WinVector/Examples/replyr/example.md

     ## #   tailnum <chr>, origin <chr>, dest <chr>, air_time <dbl>,
     ## #   distance <dbl>, hour <dbl>, minute <dbl>, time_hour <dbl>

-What `replyr` adds to the task of "looking at the data" is a rough equivilent to `base::summary`: a few per-column statistics.
+What `replyr` adds to the task of "looking at the data" is a rough equivalent to `base::summary`: a few per-column statistics.

 ``` r
 replyr::replyr_summary(flts,